surister/cratedb-guide/docs/integrate/etl/influxdb.md

 ## Cloud to Cloud

-If you're interested in importing data from [InfluxDB Cloud] into [CrateDB Cloud], the procedure is similar with small adjustments.
+The procedure for importing data from [InfluxDB Cloud] into [CrateDB Cloud] is similar, with a few small adjustments.

 First, helpful aliases again:
 :::{code} shell